 Each intern will be assigned to one of our animal teams for the duration of their placement.
 Experience will be gained through on-the-job training in the management and husbandry of the species they'll work with, and regular assessments and feedback will be provided.

-In addition to daily animal husbandry duties, interns will attend a series of workshops and lectures that will help give a good theoretical background in important zoo and conservation topics such as; collection planning, cooperative breeding programmes, field conservation, animal training and conditioning, behavioural enrichment, animal health, animal records and animal transfers and exhibit design.
+In addition to daily animal husbandry duties, interns will attend a series of lectures that will help give a good theoretical background in important zoo and conservation topics such as; collection planning, cooperative breeding programmes, field conservation, animal training and conditioning, behavioural enrichment, animal health, animal records and animal transfers.

 There will be opportunities to accompany our keeping staff on selected field conservation initiatives in the wider Auckland area.
 This may involve habitat restoration work on offshore islands, survey and assessment work, or release and translocation initiatives for key New Zealand species.